Maximilian-Winter/Bite-Programming-Language/README.md

 # Example Code

-You can find the following Examples here:
+You can find the following Examples as Code here:

 [Examples](https://github.com/Maximilian-Winter/Bite-Programming-Language/wiki/Example-Code)